 - Representing the chapter 11 trustee in jointly administered complex business bankruptcy cases filed in the District of Delaware, involving more than 150 debtors

 - Handling creditors’ rights issues for various clients, including a multinational Fortune 500 company

 - Counseling clients regarding their rights and obligations under federal and state insolvency laws

 - Formulating reorganization plans and other financial restructuring solutions as appropriate for debtor/fiduciary clients in formal or informal insolvency proceedings

-Ms. Giannelli is a Fellow and Board Member of the American College of Bankruptcy, a Fellow of the American Bar Foundation, and is listed in the most recent editions of the Chambers USA Guide to America’s Leading Lawyers for Business, Best Lawyers®, and New Jersey Super Lawyers.
+Ms. Giannelli is a Fellow and Officer of the American College of Bankruptcy, a Fellow of the American Bar Foundation, and is listed in the most recent editions of the Chambers USA Guide to America’s Leading Lawyers for Business, Best Lawyers®, and New Jersey Super Lawyers.
 She is AV® rated by Martindale-Hubbell.

 The Chambers USA Guide to America’s Leading Lawyers for Business notes in its most recent edition: “Karen Giannelli is described as ‘one of the leaders of the Bar’” by impressed peers, who also note that she is ‘very analytical and not afraid to get her hands dirty.’
 Clients are similarly full of praise, with one calling her ‘a strategic genius.’”